Charmonium suppression in fixed target proton-nucleus collisions: Selection of experimental data

 To decide the suitability of the available data sets to be in accord with the nuclear absorption scenario, we calculate the $J/\psi$ formation length in the target rest frame corresponding to each experimental measurement in the probed kinematic domain.
-If $\tau_{0}$ denotes the intrinsic resonance formation time in the charmonia rest frame, the corresponding formation length in the target nucleus rest frame is given by:
+If $\tau_{0}$ denotes the intrinsic resonance formation time in the charmonia rest frame, the corresponding formation length$(d_0)$ in the target nucleus rest frame is given by:

-where $y=0.5 \times ln{{E+p_{z}} \over {E-p_{z}}}$ and $p_{T}$ respectively denote the rapidity and transverse momentum of the $c\bar{c}$ state in the target rest frame, and $m_{T}^{2} = M^{2} + p_{T}^{2}$ with $M$ being the mass of the charmonia state under consideration.
-However, in the present calculation as we adopt the LO pQCD, $c\bar{c}$ pairs are produced with $p_T$=0.
-Hence we have taken $m_{T}\equiv M$ for the calculation of $d_0$.
-Following the additive property of the rapidity variable under Lorentz transformation, the resonance rapidity in the target rest frame can be calculated from the corresponding centre-of-mass rapidity, $y_{cms}$ (or $x_F$) as given in Table~\ref{tab:Expt. details}.
-If $d_{0}$ is smaller than $ 5$ fm, the typical length of the nuclear matter traversed by the $c\bar{c}$ inside a heavy nuclei ($A \sim 200$) , color neutralization and/or resonance formation occurs inside the target nucleus and nuclear absorption of these resonating or resonant $c\bar{c}$ pairs become the dominant final state interaction.
+where $y=0.5 \times ln{{E+p_{z}} \over {E-p_{z}}}$ denotes the rapidity of the $c\bar{c}$ state in the target nucleus rest frame.
+As we have adopted the LO pQCD framework, $c\bar{c}$ pairs are produced with zero transverse momentum ($p_T =0$) and with energy, $E = \sqrt{M^2+p_z^2}$, where $M$ denotes the mass and $p_{z}$ denotes the longitudinal momentum of the pair in the target nucleus rest frame.
+Following the additive property of the rapidity variable under Lorentz transformation, the resonance rapidity in the target rest frame can be calculated from the corresponding centre-of-mass rapidity, $y_{cms}$ (or $x_F$), as given in Table~\ref{tab:Expt. details}.
+If $d_{0}$ is smaller than $ 5$ fm, the typical length of the nuclear matter traversed by the $c\bar{c}$ inside a heavy nuclei ($A \sim 200$), color neutralization and/or resonance formation occurs inside the target nucleus and nuclear absorption of these resonating or resonant $c\bar{c}$ pairs become the dominant final state interaction.
 On the other hand, if $d_{0}$ is substantially large compared to the average length of the nuclear matter, the nascent $c\bar{c}$ pairs remains colored over the entire crossing time inside the target.
 Color neutralization and resonance formation of such hard $c\bar{c}$ pairs occur outside the nuclear medium and dissociation of such pairs due to inelastic collision inside the target would be negligible.